TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.6.4.2 is here</H3>

 New Feature(s):
-Some functions now have logging enabled on the right sidebar.</br>
+Some functions now have logging enabled on the right sidebar.<br>
 .DAE files now expect .PNG textures on export.

 Bugfixe(s):
-Program will no longer freeze when reading models with vlLodSwitchers (Cybertron towers, build 3944 level .vbins)</br>
+Program will no longer freeze when reading models with vlLodSwitchers (Cybertron towers, build 3944 level .vbins)<br>
-When loading a vbin with no LODs, the dropdown will automatically select "1".</br>
+When loading a vbin with no LODs, the dropdown will automatically select "1".<br>
 Imported images with indexed color data/color palettes will now export at the correct bit depth.

 <HR>